kathrinmzl/LoanGuard/README.md

 - Evaluate model performance and feature importance for transparency and reliability.

 **Business Requirement 3: Clustering Model (Machine Learning) - Optional**
-- Group borrowers into risk-based clusters to segment customers by credit behavior and improve tailored intervention strategies.
+- Group borrowers into risk-based clusters to segment borrowers by credit behavior and improve tailored intervention strategies.
 - Analyze and visualize cluster characteristics to understand risk profiles.
 - Visualize cluster assignments to facilitate understanding by stakeholders.
 (OPTIONAL)